ekazaev/route-composer/README.md

 import RouteComposer
 ```

-Please, check the Example app, it covers most cases you can come across.
+Check out the Example app included, as it covers most of the general use cases.

 ## Example